PMGH/record_store/record_store_readme.md

 ### Clone

-The project can be cloned and opened (from version control) using the GitHub option on Android Studio.
+The project can be cloned from GitHub and using the Terminal git clone command (git clone *remote_location clone_name*).

 The project can be cloned with SSH using:
 [git@github.com:PMGH/record_store.git](git@github.com:PMGH/record_store.git)